-Three-way (or more) ties should be resolved using a tie break ranking sheet.
+Three-way (or more) ties should be resolved using a tie break ranking sheet (image at right).
 The sheet lists all tied issues and the Board/Commission ranks in order, first to last choice.
 The issues receiving the most votes get the higher priority.
 This step is repeated if there are multiple ties.